katmannn/The-Ground-is-Lava/docs/status.md

 ## Evaluation
-Our agent solves 8x8 mazes in about 350 episodes (The video shows an 8x8 maze) and a 10x10 maze in about 600 episodes.
+Our agent solves 3x3 mazes in about 50 episodes, 5x5 mazes in about 200 episodes, 7x7 mazes in about 350 episodes (The video shows a 7x7 maze) and a 9x9 maze in about 600 episodes.
 When we say "solve the maze" we mean that it finds the goal state 3 times in a row (at that point, it is safe to assume that it more or less finds the goal state at every episode).
-[MAKE A CHART/GRAPH?
-TRY FOR 2X2, 4X4, 6X6, 12X12, ETC?].

 We definitely completed our baseline (solving modestly small randomly generated mazes).
 Our agent is at a significant disadvantage compared to something like Dijkstra's algorithm or a human player, as it is blind.
 But it certainly does better than a random agent (one that just pics actions uniformly), which cannot solve these mazes in a feasible amount of time (let alone find the goal state over and over).